scp-079/screen/pages/etc/exchange.md

-                    delete - Let USER delete a user's all messages in the group list - Update auto report groups list to NOSPAM report - Let WARN send an auto report message
+                    delete - Let USER delete a user's all messages in the group list - Update auto report groups list to NOSPAM report - Let WARN send an auto report message send - Let HIDE send a message to a chat

                 When action is join:
-                    approve - Let USER invite bots to a group request - Send a join request to MANAGE status - Update USER permission status to MANAGE update - Let USER update the permission status
+                    approve - Let USER invite bots to a group reject - Reject the request
+                    request - Send a join request to MANAGE status - Update USER permission status to MANAGE update - Let USER update the permission status